-Reform-minded prosecutor in northern Virginia wins reelection nomination in Democratic primary
+Reform-minded prosecutors in northern Virginia win reelection nominations in Democratic primaries

 LEESBURG, Va.
-(AP) — Incumbent Buta Biberaj, one of three prosecutors in northern Virginia who faced tough challenges after being elected four years ago on a progressive reform agenda, won her Democratic primary Tuesday over challenger Elizabeth Lancaster.
+(AP) — Two incumbent prosecutors in northern Virginia who faced tough challenges after being elected four years ago on a progressive reform agenda, won their Democratic primaries Tuesday.

-Biberaj, the commonwealth’s attorney in Loudoun County, raised significantly more money, but Lancaster had earned the endorsement of The Washington Post.
-Biberaj faced criticism, including some within her own party, over her day-to-day management of the office and as Loudoun found itself in the national spotlight over issues like school safety.
+Buta Biberaj, the commonwealth’s attorney in Loudoun County, won over challenger Elizabeth Lancaster after raising significantly more money.
+But Biberaj faced criticism, including some within her own party, over her day-to-day management of the office and as Loudoun found itself in the national spotlight over issues like school safety.
 She also faced criticism in her handling of two sex assaults at two different high schools in 2021.

 In November, Biberaj will face Republican Bob Anderson, who held the commonwealth attorney’s post in Loudoun more than 20 years ago.